mrakgr/Trading-Journal/journal_2025.md

 I could even fuck up and forget that there might be holidays on some days.

 It happened to me on 2007 - 2014, I rarely remember to look at the trading calendar.

+9:25pm.
+Let me get back to Lance's vid...

+No, let me skip it.
+Who feels like watching it right now.

+Maybe I'll watch it tomorrow if I don't feel like programming.
+I should be getting ready for bed.
+Let me read that manga.